Natural Resources

 The information in this ecological site description (ESD), including the state-and-transition model (STM), was developed using archeological and historical data, professional experience, and scientific studies.
 The information is representative of a complex set of plant communities.
 Not all scenarios or plants are included.
 Key indicator plants, animals, and ecological processes are described to inform land management decisions.

-Introduction – Southern Arkansas, western Louisiana, and eastern Texas have been deemed the Pineywoods because of the vast expanse of pine trees.
+Southern Arkansas, western Louisiana, and eastern Texas have been deemed the Pineywoods because of the vast expanse of pine trees.
 The region represents the western edge of the southern coniferous belt.
 Historically, the area was covered by pines with mixed hardwoods, sparse shrubs, and a diverse understory of grasses and forbs.
-Fire played a significant role in reducing the woody competition that generally out-competes the herbaceous understory layer.
+Fire played a significant role in reducing the woody cover that generally out-competes the herbaceous understory.
 Fire suppression and land conversion have reduced the amount of historical communities in existence today.

-Background – Prior to settlement by the Europeans, the reference state for the Very Deep Sandy Uplands was a Post Oak/Shortleaf Pine (Quercus stellata/Pinus echinata) Woodland.
-Remnants of this presumed historic plant community still exist where natural conditions are replicated through conservation management techniques.
-Evidence of the reference state is found in accounts of early historic explorers to the area, historic forest and biological survey teams, as well as recent ecological studies in the last 30 years.
-The age of this woodland community varies, and has a diverse understory of grasses and forbs.
+Prior to settlement by the Europeans, the reference state for the Very Deep Sandy Uplands ecological site was a Post Oak/Shortleaf Pine (Quercus stellata/Pinus echinata) Woodland.
+Remnants of this historic plant community still exist where natural conditions are replicated through conservation management techniques.
+Evidence of the reference state is found in accounts of early historic explorers to the area, historic forest and biological survey teams, as well as recent (last 30 years) ecological studies.
+The age of this woodland community varies and has a diverse understory of grasses and forbs.

-Settlement Management – As human settlement increased throughout the area, so did the increase in logging and grazing by domestic livestock.
-The logging became so extensive that by the 1930’s most of the region had been cut-over.
+As human settlement increased throughout the area, so did the increase in logging and grazing by domestic livestock.
+Logging became so extensive that by the 1930’s most of the region had been cut-over.
 Replanting trees to historic communities was not common and early foresters began planting loblolly pine (Pinus taeda) for its quick growth.
 As more people colonized they began suppressing fire, which allowed dense thickets of shrubs to replace the herbaceous understory.

-Current Management and State – Today much of the remnant forest is gone, replaced by pine plantations, crops, and pastures.
-The areas that were not converted have been fire-suppressed so long that loblolly pine and fire intolerant hardwoods populate the overstory structure.
-Currently, U.S. Forest Service properties are the best place to view the remnant sites.
+Today much of the remnant forest is gone, replaced by pine plantations and pastures.
+The areas that were not converted are dominated by loblolly pine and fire intolerant hardwoods due to extensive fire suppression.
+Currently, U.S. Forest Service land is the best place to view remnant reference communities.
 Some private individuals have begun restoring communities through selective tree planting and retention of communities that remain.
 Other restoration efforts include mimicking natural-disturbance regimes through gap-phase regeneration on plantation sites.

-Fire Regimes – Fire was a natural and important disturbance throughout the Western Gulf Plain.
+Fire was a natural and important disturbance throughout the Western Gulf Plain.
 Fire occurred naturally from lightning strikes and by Native Americans for game movement.
-The reference community developed with a frequency of fire every 4 to 8 years.
+The reference community developed with a fire frequency of 4 to 8 years.
 Fires usually occurred in early spring, removing senescent vegetation, recycling nutrients and minerals, and spurring new plant growth.
 Late summer fires occurred as well, but with a different community effect.
-Summer fires burned hotter and with more intensity, greatly suppressing the shrub canopy layer.
-The summer fires also shifted the ecological site transitional state by decreasing grass densities and increasing forb densities.
+Summer fires burned hotter and with more intensity, suppressing the shrub canopy layer.
+The summer fires decrease grass densities and increase forb densities.
 The topography, fuel loads, and other conditions caused patchy burns throughout the region resulting in mosaic patterns of plant communities and a heterogeneous landscape.

-Disturbance Regimes – Extreme weather events occur occasionally throughout the region.
+Extreme weather events occur occasionally throughout the region.
 Tornados uproot trees and open canopies in the spring months.
-In the late summer and early fall, hurricanes or tropical depressions often make landfall, dumping excessive amounts of rain and toppling trees with high winds.
+In the late summer and early fall, hurricanes or tropical depressions often make landfall, producing excessive amounts of rain and toppling trees with high winds.
 Another cause of large canopy openings is the effects of the southern pine beetle (Dendroctonus frontalis).
-Starting in the late 1950’s, beetle outbreaks have occurred every 6 to 9 years (although a major attack has not occurred in some time), usually when the trees are stressed due to multiple environmental factors.
+Starting in the late 1950’s, beetle outbreaks have occurred every 6 to 9 years.

-Plant Community Interactions – The deep sandiness of the soils greatly reduces the water-holding capacity of the site.
+The deep sandiness of the soils greatly reduces the water-holding capacity of the site.
 This creates a more droughty environment than the surrounding uplands, decreasing the amount of biomass produced and increasing the amount of bare ground.
-Reduced fine-fuel litter, coupled with more hardwood litter leaf accumulation, fires do not burn as hot, or frequent (4 to 8 years), as the surrounding ecological sites.
-All of these factors contribute to the openness of the site, generally 40 to 60 percent canopy cover.
+Reduced fine-fuels of hardwood debris and leaf accumulation, leads to fires that do not burn as hot or frequent as the surrounding ecological sites.
+All of these factors contribute to the openness of the canopy with 40 to 60 percent canopy cover.
 The understory is sparse, but indicator species include arrowfeather threeawn (Aristida purpurascens) and Gulf Coast yucca (Yucca louisianensis).
-Overstory-canopy trees are stunted as a result of the soil conditions, especially noticeable in the shortleaf pines.
+Overstory-canopy trees are stunted as a result of the soil conditions, especially evident in the shortleaf pines.

 State and transition model